 (ii) Securities issued abroad and sold in a public offering.
 These securities must consist of instruments that generate payments to their holders, such as interest and dividends, with a periodicity of one year or less.
 The securities must be publicly traded on securities exchanges with information, transparency, regulatory, supervision and penalty standards that are similar to the Chilean standards.

 The 90% asset test requirement is not deemed to have been met if the investments made by the Chilean mutual fund in these types of instruments do not meet the 90% threshold over a period of 30 days, whether continuous or discontinuous, during a calendar year.
 In any event, the internal regulations of the mutual fund must include an obligation for the fund administrator to distribute among the fund’s quota-holders all the dividends or interest received from the date the quotas are acquired through the date on which they are either sold or redeemed.
 This requirement is not applicable to interest accrued by the mutual funds from debt instruments the sale of which is exempt from capital gains tax; in that particular case, the internal regulations must provide that all the interest accrued on those instruments must be distributed among the quota-holders during the taxable year following that in which the interest is accrued by the mutual fund, irrespective of whether the interest is actually paid and the date on which such instruments are sold by the mutual fund.
-Furthermore, if the mutual fund sells shares or debt instruments that carry a right to dividends or interest within five days from the date in which the beneficiaries of those dividends or interest are determined by the paying company, the fund administrator is required to distribute those dividends and/or interest among the fund’s quota-holders as the fund is deemed to have received that income.
+Furthermore, if the mutual fund sells shares or debt instruments that carry a right to dividends or interest within five days from the date on which the beneficiaries of those dividends or interest are determined by the paying company, the fund administrator is required to distribute the dividends and/or interest among the fund’s quota-holders as the fund is deemed to have received that income.
+Failure by the mutual fund to comply with these distribution rules results in the income being subject to tax at a rate of 35% at the fund administrator level, plus penalties equal to the amount that should have been distributed.
+The tax must be reported and paid by the fund’s administrator during the month of April of the taxable year following that in which the distribution should have been made to the quota-holders.

 If the above requirements for the application of the reduced 10% capital gains tax rate on the sale or redemption of quotas in mutual funds are not met, the gain realized by the taxpayer is subject to the first category tax.
 If the sale or redemption of quotas in the mutual fund is made by a resident individual or a nonresident, then the gain is subject to the surtax or the additional tax.
 In this regard, the gain is the difference between the acquisition value of a quota and its sale or redemption price.
 The gain must be determined in development units.